-Jake and Pixie were married at the fabulous Lyde Court in Hertfordshire.
+Jake and Pixie were married at the fabulous Lyde Court in Hereford.
 They took that space and transformed it!
 Two years of wedding planning meant the couple had plenty of time to collect and create all the little details that went into their beautiful reception space.

 “We both love vintage things”, explained Pixie.
 “I am a photographer and graphic design and love vintage creations.
 I love collecting objects and rummaging through charity shops.
 I love the fact that they have been used before and all have a story.
 I also am a bit mad and love crazy stuff, so decided to go with a vintage style mad hatter’s tea party for our wedding.
 My collections were everywhere!”

 “So I collected, hunted down, made, created, drew, wrapped and painted for TWO YEARS to style our wedding.
 Each table was a different theme.
 We had a music table, a camera table, and a trophy table.
 We hung umbrellas from the ceiling, had vintage suitcase full of flowers, love quotes on mirrors, and our wedding cake was on vintage dresser.
 We had blue willow china, personal vintage letters and lots more!
 We made an outside lounge for the band to perform in front of and we had wheelbarrows of beer for our guests.”